Recreation & Access

 Recreation / Access

 Recreational access permits are required for all non-members 16 and over recreating on tribal lands.
 Recreating includes river shore fishing, ice fishing, hiking, picnicking, camping, boat launching, riding horses, ATV/UTVs, snowmobiles or dirt bikes, cross-country skiing, wildlife viewing or photography, pursuit or collection of rattlesnakes or other non-protected animals.
-Permits are required for only the operator/owner of a boat being launched for open water use or owner/operator of a vehicle providing river access for ice fishing.
+Permits are required for only the operator/owner of a vehicle launching a boat for open water use or for providing river access for ice fishing.
 For boat launching and ice fishing the access permit must be displayed on the vehicle dashboard; for all others recreating on tribal land the access permit must be in possession of each individual.

 Access permits cost $5 per person per day or $30 per person annually.
 For persons 65 and over, the annual permit is $15.
 Permits for family members are $5 per person after the head of household purchases the annual permit.
 Annual permits expire on January 31.